jeremydecola/Mystic-Nights-Translation/README.md

 5) Click on "Extract File".
 6) Navigate to the folder it extracted the .iso to
 7) In the root folder, replace "SCKA_200.55" with mine.
-8) Navigate to the "RES" directory and replace the "SUBSYS.RES" with mine.
-9) Navigate to the "RES/SCENE" directory and replace the "ST01-03" and "ST04-07" with mine.
-10) Navigate to the "RES/UI" directory and replace the "COMPANY.RES", "ITEM.RES" and "DOCUMENT.RES" with mine.
+8) Copy all files in my "RES" folder into "/RES/"
-11) Click on "Rebuild File".
+9) Click on "Rebuild File".
-12) Click on "Rebuild LBA".
+10) Click on "Rebuild LBA".

 Congratulations. xpert should have generated a new .iso image complete with my English translation!